denisabani/Time-Series-Analysis/README.md

 These are select assignments submitted as part of a Time Series Analysis course taken at the University of Toronto, St. George.

-Code was developed in collaboration with Brian Nghiem.
+Some code was developed in collaboration with Brian Nghiem.